-Peter Westley, 54, became a director in January 2016 and was appointed Chair of our board in May 2018.
+Peter Westley, 55, became a director in January 2016 and was appointed Chair of our board in May 2018.
 Mr. Westley is a managing partner at Blum Capital Partners, L.P., a leading investment firm that is one of our largest stockholders.
 Mr. Westley has been a partner at Blum Capital Partners since 2012 and has nearly 30 years of experience in financial services working with media and technology companies.
-He sits on the board and the audit committee of Payless Holdings, LLC and is an alternate member of the board of Xtralis Group Holdings Limited, in both of which Blum Capital Partners has a significant investment stake.
+He is also a member of the board of Tideline Marine Group and a board observer at Curiosity Stream, LLC.
 His prior experience includes serving as a managing director in the Technology and Media Groups at Salomon Smith Barney, partner and head of the media and internet investment banking at ThinkEquity Partners, LLC, and managing director and head of media and internet banking at North Point Advisors.
+He was also a member of the audit committee of Payless Holdings, LLC, and an alternate member of the board of Xtralis Group Holdings Limited.
 Our board benefits from Mr. Westley's 30 years of experience in financial services working with media and technology companies and he brings financial expertise, industry knowledge and leadership experience that the board believes will add new perspective to the board and amplify the company's capability to provide greater value to stockholders.
-We also benefit from the stockholder perspective he lends as a partner of Blum Capital Partners, L.P.
-His experience and background qualify him as an audit committee financial expert and he currently serves as the chair of our audit committee.
+We also benefit from the stockholder perspective he lends as a managing partner of Blum Capital Partners, L.P.
+His experience and background qualify him as an audit committee financial expert and he currently serves as the chair of our strategy committee and a valued member of our audit committee.